Research Synthesis

 -

 What Honolulu uses as its firewall/routing device.
-Round 1 mentions pfSense at both sites but does not specify the Honolulu hardware model.
+The Honolulu hardware model should be confirmed.

 Requiring Further Investigation or Monitoring